nep-pack/NonlinearEigenproblems.jl/docs/src/index.md

 # NEP-PACK

-NEP-PACK is a package with implementations of methods to solve nonlinear eigenvalue problems of the type: Find ``(λ,v)\in\mathbb{C}\times\mathbb{C}^n`` such that
+NEP-PACK is a package with implementations of methods to solve and to manipulate nonlinear eigenvalue problems of the type: Find ``(λ,v)\in\mathbb{C}\times\mathbb{C}^n`` such that
 ```math
 M(λ)v=0